Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

   <br>There are many types of blending.
 The most important ones in the context of Classic Faithful are listed here:</li>
   <ol class="lettered">
     <br>
     <li id="no-blending"><b>No blending</b> is a simple border between two or more colors, without any additional effects.
-A work in progress texture tends to have no blending, where other blending methods are added later on.
+A work in progress texture tends to have no blending, as other blending methods are usually added later on.
 However, this tends to have a “plasticky” or flat effect on the texture, which in most cases is undesirable.</li>
     <br>
     <img src="/images/pages/textures/classicfaithful/1.png" alt="no blending" class="center" loading="lazy">
     <p class="center"><i><b>Picture 1:</b> Picture 1: Example of a border between two colors, with no blending applied.</i></p>
     <br>
     <li id="antialiasing"><b>Antialiasing (AA)</b> is a technique used to smooth the jaggedness of a pixelated border between colors.
 It uses an additional in-between color to provide a smoother transition.
-You can use this in limited amounts, particularly with the usage of added colors which will be covered more in depth later on.</li>
+This is particularly useful for smoother textures or getting rid of harsh color borders that may form.</li>
     <br>
     <img src="/images/pages/textures/classicfaithful/2.png" alt="aliased and antialiased" class="center" loading="lazy">
     <p class="center"><i><b>Picture 2:</b> A line with no antialiasing compared to a line with antialiasing applied to it.</i></p>